 3. The UN Sustainable Development Goal #6 is Clean Water and Sanitation.
 Who else is working to increase access to clean water globally?
 Share the story of their efforts with MY HERO.

-4. The $1 Microscope and Slingshot films focus on inventions that can improve the lives of people around the world.
+5. These three films focus on inventions that can improve the lives of people around the world.
 What other recent inventions help the lives of others?
 Who is working on these inventions?
 Share the story with MY HERO.

 Students watch the two films and read the story to learn about Sylvia Earle, a legendary oceanographer who is creating a global coalition to protect the oceans and life on earth.
 Then consider the discussion questions.